Atari Program Recorder: Physical design

 The XE line was later sold primarily in eastern Europe, South America and other markets that had not previously seen low-cost home computers.
 These markets remained highly cost sensitive and the cassette recorder was still a viable system.
-Most sets from this era are variations on the XC12, using a Phonemark PM-4401A mechanism, the same unit as the Commodore Datasette.
+This led to introduction of tape recorders from third-party manufacturers, such as Phonemark PM-4401A, Datamark DM-1301A and others, that were based on a tape mechanism from the Commodore Datasette.
+Atari themselves replaced the XC11 with a cheaper XC12 model, based on the Phonemark electronics, in mid-1986.
 This was sized between the 410 and 1010 and was sold in all of Atari's markets.
-Several versions of the XC12 were also produced for specific markets, differing primarily in labelling.
-In Poland, they could be found as the XCA12 or CA12.
-A later modification led to the XL12 and XC13, sold in Poland, the Czech Republic and Slovakia.
+Several clones of the XC12 were also produced by third parties for specific markets, differing primarily in labelling, such as the XCA12 or CA12 in Poland, and the XL12 in Czechoslovakia and Chile.

-All of the versions were mechanically similar.
+All of the versions, from the 410 to XC12, were mechanically similar.
 They all used a flip-up door on the top for inserting a tape.
 A piece of bright orange or silver tape behind the tape window was used make the current position of the tape more visible.
-The 410 had a power plug and internal power supply, the 1010 used an external power supply and ring-jack plug on the back of the case, and the XC12 and later models were powered through the SIO cable.
-The 1010 added a red LED to the front to indicate power-on, while the XC12 lacked the power LED but added one on top that lit while writing.
+The 410 had a power plug and internal power supply, the 1010 used an external power supply and ring-jack plug on the back of the case, and the XC11 and the XC12 were powered through the SIO cable (which made them incompatible with the 1200XL computer, which lacked the necessary power output on the SIO pin 10).
+The 1010 and the XC11 added a red LED to the front to indicate power-on, while the XC12 lacked the power LED but added one on top that lit while writing.